carueda / tscfg 1.2.0

 The tool supports all types handled by Typesafe Config (string, int, long, double, boolean, duration, size-in-bytes, list, object) and has great test coverage.
 Possible improvements include a more standard command line interface, a proper tscfg library, and perhaps a revision of the syntax for types.
 Feel free to fork, enter issues/reactions, submit PRs, etc.

-configuration spec
+configuration schema

 For example, from this configuration: